magneticio/vamp/docs/content/getting-started/installation.md

 # Installation

-By the easiest way to get started with Vamp is by spining up one of the Docker images stored in the [vamp-docker repo](https://github.com/magneticio/vamp-docker) and the [public Docker hub](https://registry.hub.docker.com/repos/magneticio/).
+The easiest way to get started with Vamp is by spining up one of the Docker images stored in the [vamp-docker repo](https://github.com/magneticio/vamp-docker) and the [public Docker hub](https://registry.hub.docker.com/repos/magneticio/).
 Make sure you have the [prerequisites](#prerequisites) installed before picking one of the options below.
 If you have any trouble getting it working, check out [some of the background information](#some-background-info)

 ## Option 1: Run Vamp on Docker